bradmartin/nativescript-snackbar/README.md

 # NativeScript Snackbar

-Use the Material Design Snackbar in your Android {N} app.
+Use the Material Design Snackbar in your {N} app.
-*Currently looking for a good cocoapod for iOS*
+*iOS uses a 'SSSnackbar' cocoapod - https://github.com/stonesam92/SSSnackbar

 ## Installation
 `npm install nativescript-snackbar`